Ethical Failures of the Scientific Method.

 However this Hub deals with the more fundamental flaws which occur in the Scientific Method itself: (1) that of not stating the obvious possible repercussions that a discovery or process has on human beings, animals or the environment, and (2) not having an inbuilt principle of correcting such errors.
 Nuclear wastes for example have no antidote or principle of correction.

-In order to nip this basic problem in the bud the highest personal standard of ethics needs to be expected of scientists and codified into a style of "Hippocratic oath" as taken by doctors.
+In order to correct this fundamental problem the highest personal standard of ethics needs to be demanded of scientists.
+It firstly needs to be codified into a style of "Hippocratic oath" as taken by doctors.
 From as early as the 5th Century BC ancient Greek doctors took the oath.
 It is now the 21st Century but there is still no "Hippocratic Oath" for scientists.
 Science is therefore 2,500 years behind in ethical evolution.

 BIOETHICS leads the field in questions relating to ethics and science mainly because of the rich history of medical ethics and the inculcation of basic ideals such as the Hippocratic oath.

 In ancient times all the sciences were often bundled into one profession.
-As modern times approached science began to become incredibly over specialised, but no accompanying ethical standards were applied to it.
+As modern times approached science began to become incredibly over specialized, but no accompanying ethical standards were applied to it.